Phytophthora infestans

-Phytophthora infestans is an oomycete or water mold, a fungus-like microorganism that causes the serious potato and tomato disease known as late blight or potato blight.
-Early blight, caused by Alternaria solani, is also often called "potato blight".
-Late blight was a major culprit in the 1840s European, the 1845–1852 Irish, and the 1846 Highland potato famines.
-The organism can also infect some other members of the Solanaceae.
-The pathogen is favored by moist, cool environments: sporulation is optimal at 12–18 C in water-saturated or nearly saturated environments, and zoospore production is favored at temperatures below 15 C. Lesion growth rates are typically optimal at a slightly warmer temperature range of 20 to 24 C.
+Phytophthora infestans is an oomycete or water mold, a fungus-like microorganism (oomycete) that causes the serious crop disease known as late blight or potato blight.
+The Early blight caused by Alternaria solani is also often called "potato blight".
+Despite its resemblance to true fungi, morphological and molecular classification places this organism among the Stramenopiles; as their cell walls are made of cellulose instead of chitin, and they reproduce through swimming spores, they are evolutionary and functionally closer to algae and diatoms.

+The organism infects various members of the Solanaceae family, such as the potato (Solanum tuberosum) and the tomato.
+The pathogen favors moist, cool environments: sporulation is optimal at 12–18 C in water-saturated or nearly saturated environments, and zoospore production is favored at temperatures below 15 C. Lesion growth rates are typically optimal at a slightly warmer temperature range of 20 to 24 C. Historically, late blight was a major factor in the 1840s European, the 1845–1852 Irish, and the 1846 Highland potato famines.

 Etymology

 The genus name Phytophthora comes from the Greek φυτόν (phyton), meaning 'plant' – plus the Greek φθορά (phthora), meaning 'decay, ruin, perish'.
 The species name infestans is the present participle of the Latin verb infestare, meaning 'attacking, destroying', from which the word "to infest" is derived.
 The name Phytophthora infestans was coined in 1876 by the German mycologist Heinrich Anton de Bary (1831–1888).